- Treatments & Procedures (A-Z)

 - Bangalore, JP Nagar

 - Cochin, Aster Medcity

 Back on his feet in 5 weeks from a near paralytic state

 Low back ache is a challenging clinical condition which necessitates exploring the appropriate underlying cause and the treatment has to be planned accordingly.
 The main aspect of the treatment is the internal medication paralleled by the therapies judiciously applied at the appropriate clinical condition.
 Here of course the nature of the therapies whether intensive or mild absolutely relies on the specific case presented.
-The ache caused by strain, degeneration, improper posture, and those generated by improper food habit shall significantly improve from the treatment.
-In most of the condition the cure is also assured.
+The ache caused by strain, deterioration, improper posture, and those generated by improper food habit shall significantly improve from the treatment.
+Ayurveda provides complete relief in most cases.

 Low back ache is the most common clinical presentation found in general practice.
 It is developed due to a variety of causes, involving a range of tissues - from superficial soft tissues (like fascia, muscles, tendons and ligaments) to deeper structures.
 The most common cause of back pain is muscle and ligament strain caused from improper or heavy lifting, or due to sudden awkward movement.
 The other cause of back pain is a structural problem, such as:

 - Bulging or ruptured disks: Disks act as cushions between the vertebrae in spine.
 The soft material inside a disk may bulge out of place or rupture and press on a nerve.
 This results in back ache.
 If the nerve gets compressed by this bulge it can cause sharp shooting pain along the buttock and back of the leg.
 This is termed Sciatica.

 - Arthritis: The lower back is one of the sites most commonly affected by Osteoarthritis.